Support for Moldova, solidarity with Ukraine at second EPC summit

 The venue for the second European Political Community (EPC) summit was a highly symbolic one.
 The gathering of 45 European heads of state and government took place at Moldova’s Castle Mimi, close to both the border with war-torn Ukraine and to the part of Moldova controlled by Russia-backed separatists.

-The main message to come out of the day’s events was the importance of European solidarity and an overwhelming affirmation of support for two countries on the continent’s eastern flank: Moldova and Ukraine.
+The main message to come out of the day’s events was the importance of European solidarity and an overwhelming affirmation of support for two countries on the continent’s Eastern Flank: Moldova and Ukraine.

 Set up in May 2022, three months after Russia's invasion of Ukraine, the EPC was intended to unite European leaders from both inside and outside the EU, demonstrating the continent’s unity in the face of Russian aggression.